Click To Read More

 History

-Dirleton Castle was originally built as the family home of the de Vaux family in the early 1200s, and it was at this time that the imposing towers that dominate the castle entrance were constructed.
+Dirleton Castle was built as the home of the de Vaux family in the early 1200s, and shortly after, the imposing towers that dominate the castle entrance were added.

-Over the years, Dirleton passed in and out of Scottish and English ownership several times before being handed to the Haliburton family who subsequently became extremely powerful thanks to an act of bravery by Sir Walter Haliburton in the 1420s.
+Over the years, Dirleton passed in and out of Scottish and English ownership several times before being handed to the Haliburton family, who became very powerful thanks to an act of bravery by Sir Walter Haliburton in the 1420s.
+Sir Walter offered to serve as a hostage in exchange for the release of King James I, whom the English had captured.
+The king promoted him to Treasurer of Scotland after his release as a reward.

 The riches this role brought to the Haliburton family enabled them to extend Dirleton Castle extensively, with the original towers being heightened and a new gatehouse, hall, and tower house being added shortly after.